-- Sensor Reading: Set Actions based on activity or reading. - Device Inactivity: Actions when the device doesn't communicate for an extended period of time. - Advanced: Actions based on advanced rules, such as comparing past data points with current ones. - Scheduled: These Actions are performed at a set time basis.
+- Sensor Reading: Set Actions based on activity or reading. - Battery Level: Set Actions based on battery level. - Device Inactivity: Actions when the device doesn't communicate for an extended period of time. - Advanced: Actions based on advanced rules, such as comparing past data points with current ones. - Scheduled: These Actions are performed at a set time basis.

 - · Select Sensor Reading from the drop-down menu. - A second drop-down menu will appear.
 From here, you will be able to see a list of the different types of sensors registered to your account.
-Choose Temperature in the drop-down menu. - Next, you will be asked to input the Trigger settings.
-You have the option of setting this Trigger to detect greater than or less than a desired temperature.
+Choose Pressure in the drop-down menu. - Next, you will be asked to input the Trigger settings.
+You have the option of setting this Trigger to detect greater than or less than a desired pressure.